ClayShoaf/wxPyMuPDF/README.md

 - [x] rotate individual pages, moving landscape pages to their own line, so you don't have to zoom/scroll so much
 - [x] vim keys navigation
 - [x] keyboard shortcuts for switching between single/two page mode
+- [x] ability to save individual pages as a png file
 - [ ] image classification for recognizing standard forms
 - [ ] overlaying standard forms to highlight user data, using image registration
 - [ ] using OCR in combination with an object detection model to more accurately pull data from forms.